Amirhosein-javadi/Amirhosein-javadi.github.io/_pages/courseprojects.md

   <img src="../images/Homography_Result.jpg" width="337">
 </p>

-I also implemeted this algorithm from scratch, which is available in [this link](https://github.com/Amirhosein-javadi/Computer-Vision-Homework/tree/main/HW1/Homography-Implementing-from-scratch).

 ## **Poisson Blending ([Link](https://github.com/Amirhosein-javadi/Image-Processing-Homework/tree/main/HW5/Poisson%20Blending))**
-In this project, I implemented the Poisson Blending algorithm from scratch.
-I apply my algorithm to add this airplane in the sky image.
+In this project, I undertook the implementation of the Poisson Blending algorithm from scratch, a sophisticated technique widely used in image processing for seamless blending of objects into complex backgrounds.
+This algorithm leverages the principles of partial differential equations to achieve smooth and natural transitions between the inserted object and the background.

+Applying my implemented algorithm, I seamlessly integrated an airplane into the sky image, ensuring that the insertion appeared realistic and visually pleasing.
+By carefully adjusting the blending parameters and fine-tuning the algorithm, I achieved a harmonious fusion between the airplane and the sky, effectively concealing any noticeable seams or artifacts.

 <p align="center">
   <img src="../images/Poisson Blending_source.jpg" width="300">